dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 **Pros**

-* Ensures data freshness by retrieving the latest attributes from PIPs at evaluation time.
+* Ensures [data freshness](#input-data-freshness) by retrieving the latest attributes values from PIPs at evaluation time.
-* Simplifies data management, as the PDP does not need to maintain a local copy of data or handle synchronization.
+* Enables handling of [high-cardinality](#input-data-cardinality) data without preloading large datasets into the PDP.
+* No need for data synchronization mechanisms, since the PDP always queries the source directly.
 * Since the PDP does not need to maintain a local copy of data, the memory or storage demand of the PDP is low.
+* Governance responsibility is at the policy author — the policy defines where the data is retrieved from.

 **Cons**

-* Increases latency due to network calls to PIPs during evaluation, which can impact performance, especially for high-throughput systems.
+* Increases latency due to network calls to PIPs during evaluation, which negatively impacts performance, especially for high-throughput systems.
-* Complicates retry and failure handling, as the PDP must manage timeouts, errors, or unavailable PIPs, potentially leading to degraded service or fallback decisions.
-* Introduces dependencies on external systems, reducing resilience if PIPs are slow or unavailable.
+* Introduces dependencies on external systems, reducing resilience if PIPs are slow or unavailable, potentially leading to cascading failures, degraded service or fallback decisions.
 * Limits the usable PDP types, as ReBAC and NGAC implementations typically don’t support this strategy.
-* Can degrade system performance when attributes are accessed repeatedly.
+* Degrades system performance when attributes are accessed repeatedly, especially for high-throughput systems.

-While caching (if supported by the PDP) can mitigate some of these cons, it introduces the risk of stale data, potentially leading to incorrect authorization decisions.
+While caching (if supported by the PDP) can mitigate some of these drawbacks, it undermines the freshness guarantee, potentially leading to incorrect authorization decisions.
+Moreover, caching also negates the low-storage advantage listed above — especially for high cardinality data.

 #### Out-of-Band Data Push